 Because the costs of categories 1, 4, and 5 usually involve external transactions, judgments are more easily made about them than about categories 2 and 3.

-GAAP for these assets are summarized in the matrix in below example.
+A summary is given of the relevant GAAP for these assets in the matrix in the below example.
 The practices vary among the four categories of intangibles:

-Suppose that the Sample Company acquires all the assets (except cash) of the XYZ Corporation by paying $1,800,000 and assuming long-term liabilities with a realistic present value of $1,200,000.
+Suppose that Sample Company acquires all the assets (except cash) of XYZ Corporation by paying $1,800,000 and assuming long-term liabilities with a realistic present value of $1,200,000.
 Thus, the total cost is: